ironsketch/ironsketch.github.io/sos.md

 [Definitions](#definitions)

+##### 02/19/18

+I started 'trying' to teach myself Linear Algebra.
+I am using the book required by UW.
+Linear Algebra with Applications.

 ##### 02/17/18

 Been sick but back on track.
 I started to use Kahn academy to learn Linear Algebra.
 Having an understanding of Linear Algebra is needed for Deep Learning.